lancefb/lancefb.github.io/index.md

 ### Welcome To My GitHub Page.
 I am a retired teacher who enjoys tinkering with code.
-I've had some ideas for an education oriented app or two floating around in my head for a while now that I just can't seem to shake out.
+I've had some ideas for various apps or two floating around in my head for a while that I may never fully realize.
+Oh well.
+Still fun to tinker.

 ### Data visualization
 This is my current interest.
 I took a university level statistics class many years ago and I want to continue learning about data manipulation, statistical wrangling and making pictures out of numbers.
 Currently studying R and Shiny.